Boston Marathon bombing: Injuries

 About 281 civilians were treated at 27 local hospitals.
 Eleven days later, 29 remained hospitalized, one in critical condition.
 Many victims had lower leg injuries and shrapnel wounds, which indicated that the devices were low to the ground.
 At least 16 civilians lost limbs, at the scene or by surgical amputation, and three lost more than one limb.

 Doctors described removing "ball-bearing type" metallic beads a little larger than BBs and small carpenter-type nails about 0.5 to 1 in long.
 Similar objects were found at the scene.
 The New York Times cited doctors as saying that the bombs mainly injured legs, ankles, and feet because they were low to the ground, instead of fatally injuring abdomens, chests, shoulders, and heads.
 Some victims had perforated eardrums.

 MBTA police officer Richard H. Donohue Jr. (33) was critically wounded during a firefight with the bombers just after midnight on April 19.
 He lost almost all of his blood, and his heart stopped for 45 minutes, during which time he was kept alive by cardiopulmonary resuscitation.
 The Boston Globe reported that Donohue may have been accidentally shot by a fellow officer.

 Marc Fucarile lost his right leg and received severe burns and shrapnel wounds.
 He was the last victim released from hospital care on July 24, 2013.
-Courtney Kelleigh, who ran for the National Multiple Sclerosis Society, had hypothermia with no permanent damage.